-Shoulder replacement is sometimes the best option if you have severe shoulder arthritis or irrepairable damage to the joint.
+Shoulder replacement is sometimes the best option if you have severe shoulder arthritis or irreparable damage to the joint.
 If you're finding little relief from non-surgical treatments for shoulder arthritis, the Alta Orthopaedics team can help.
-At locations in Solvang and Santa Barbara, California, their board-certified orthopaedic surgeons perform both anatomic total shoulder replacement and reverse total shoulder replacement surgeries.
+At locations in Solvang, Santa Maria, and Santa Barbara, California, their board-certified orthopaedic surgeons perform both anatomic total shoulder replacement and reverse total shoulder replacement surgeries.
 Call Alta Orthopaedics to schedule a consultation or use the online form to book an appointment.

 Shoulder replacements are utilized for patients who have damage to their shoulders that cannot be repaired.
 This could be the result of acute trauma, but in most cases, the cause is shoulder arthritis from long-term wear and tear or from large rotator cuff tears.